fcdimitr/sgtsnepi/paper.md

 and wrappers [@VanDerMaaten2014], which converts data points in a metric space to a stochastic $k$-nearest neighbor graph.
 The second is a MATLAB interface.
-SG-t-SNE-$\Pi$ is used to obtain all numerical experiments in the research article [@Pitsianis2019] and the accompanying supplementary material.[^3]
+SG-t-SNE-$\Pi$ is used to obtain all numerical experiments in the research article by @Pitsianis2019 and the accompanying supplementary material.[^3]

 [^1]: <https://github.com/lvdmaaten/bhtsne>